 The 20-20 LUCKY SEVEN JAPAN TOUR

-Scratchy is delighted to return to Japan for a seventh time this March and honour most of his commitments.
+Despite the difficulties, Scratchy was delighted to return to Japan for a seventh time this March and honour most of his commitments.

 Thurs March 19 HIGASHI MURAYAMA @ FOGGY 「Shank CB200」

 Fri March 20 SENDAI @ GALLO「Rebel ❷ Top・Scratchy & 藤井悟」

 Sat March 21 UTSUNOMIYA @ SNOKEY RECORDS「Viva Mexico Cabrones」

 Tue March 24 SHINJUKU @ MOTION 「Fight For Rights vol.88」

 Scratchy deeply regrets he had to cancel the following final two shows and sends his apologies.
 This was unavoidably due to having to return to London prematurely, because of the global impact of the coronavirus and the rapidly changing situation in the UK.
 Hopefully another chance to play Drink 'Em All and Rumba Loco will present itself in the future: